smartcontractkit/ccip-tic-tac-toe/README.md

 ```

 ### 2. Transfer native tokens to TicTacToe smart contract
 After the deployment of the contract, you must transfer native tokens to these 2 contracts respectively.
 If you deployed contracts on Fuji and Sepolia, please transfer 2 AVAX and 0.01 ETH to contracts on Fuji and Sepolia respectively.
+If you are trying with polygon mumbai, please transfer 2 MATIC to contract.

 ### 3. Update router
 Please use commands below to update router address for `ccipSend`.
 For most of cases, the router addresses input here are same as router addresses of CCIP.